A journey through the largest egg collection in the world

 It will be shown on BBC Two on 31 March at 8pm.

 The Museum at Tring looks after one of the largest ornithological collections in the world, composed of 1,150,000 skins, skeletons, nests, sets of eggs and specimens preserved in spirit, as well as the ornithological library with 75,000 works.

 If you are a researcher and wish to visit the collection, please contact the Bird Group.
 The collection is not open to the public.

 Attenborough's Wonder of Eggs

-Attenborough's Wonder of Eggs will air on BBC2 at 8pm on 31 March.
+Attenborough's Wonder of Eggs will air on BBC Two at 20.00 on 31 March.
 It features eggs specimens from across the collection at Tring.

 - Curators can discuss potential donations of egg and nest collections and the options available.
 If you have, or have come into possession of, a historical collection of eggs and want to discuss passing it to Museum to be used in research, education and conservation work, please contact the Bird Group.

 - Plan your visit to the Natural History Museum at Tring.